Worried that your iron supplement will stain your teeth? With Active Iron, you won’t have to compromise on your smile to stay healthy.

-Iron is a metal, and along with certain other metals, such as silver and manganese, it can stain your teeth on contact.
+Iron is a metal and along with certain other metals, such as silver and manganese, is why it can stain your teeth on contact.

-The distinctive dark brown (or black, tinged with brown) discolouration caused by iron was first noticed in the teeth of men who worked in the great iron foundries of the industrial revolution.
+The distinctive dark brown (or black, tinged with brown) discoloration caused by iron was first noticed in the teeth of men who worked in the great iron foundries of the industrial revolution.

-Being exposed to heavy concentrations of iron led to the iron-workers quickly developing a very noticeable dark brown stain on their teeth.
+Being exposed to heavy concentrations of iron led to the ironworkers quickly developing very noticeable, dark brown stains on their teeth.

 Liquid Iron Staining Teeth

 Stained teeth have long been one of the many side-effects of traditional iron tonics.
-Those who take oral supplements have had to use methods such as diluting them with fruit or tomato juice, or using straws and droppers to try and keep the oral iron away from their teeth.
+Those who take liquid oral supplements have had to use methods such as diluting the iron with fruit or tomato juice, or using straws and droppers to try and keep the oral iron away from their teeth.

-However, oral iron will mix with the saliva in your mouth and can find a way to come into contact with your teeth.
+No matter how careful you are, taking liquid iron orally will allow it to mix with the saliva in your mouth, increasing the likelihood that it will come into contact with your teeth.

-In some cases, even iron supplements in tablet form can cause staining, if those taking (or given them) chew the iron pills or keep them in their mouth just long enough for the coating (which is often sugar-based) to dissolve.
+In some cases, even iron supplements in tablet form can cause teeth staining, if the pills are chewed or left in the mouth long enough for the coating (often sugar-based) to dissolve.